gregko/Mini-WebDAV-server-for-Android/README.md

 ACTION_MANAGE_ALL_FILES_ACCESS_PERMISSION intent action accordingly.
 Even this would not give a generic file manager access to any app app private directory though.

-## Update 1/4/2021

-Created WdServerLib library module, and a trivial test app.
+The project contains WdServerLib library module, and a trivial test app.
 The app pulls the library via build.gradle
 command:

     debugImplementation project(':WdServerLib')

 therefore it does not have any permissions when built in RELEASE mode, it pulls WdServerLib only when built in DEBUG mode.
-Then make yourself a discrete debug only button or menu item to start the Mini WebDAV Server settings activity:
+Then make yourself a discrete debug only button or menu item (or as I did - a long press action...) to start the Mini WebDAV Server settings activity:

                     Intent intent = new Intent();
                     intent.setClassName(MainActivity.this,